univention/univention-corporate-server/doc/manual/central-management-umc/extended-attributes.rst

 Extended attributes are managed in the UMC module :guilabel:`LDAP directory`.
 There one needs to switch to the ``univention`` container and then to the ``custom attributes`` subcontainer.
-Existing attributes can be edited here or a new :guilabel:`Settings: extended attribute` object created here with :guilabel:`Add`.
+Existing attributes can be edited here or a new *Settings: extended attribute* object created here with :guilabel:`Add`.

 .. _umc-extended-attrs-figure: